keerthanakn31/LIC-2/Experiment 3.md

  **Procedure**<br/>

- Step 1 : DC Analysis:
+ Step 1 : DC Analysis:<br/>
-1.Connect the circuit as per the circuit diagram
+1.Connect the circuit as per the circuit diagram<br/>
-2.Fix the appropriate Q point,set the Rd and Rss value to operate in saturation
+2.Fix the appropriate Q point,set the Rd and Rss value to operate in saturation<br/>
-3. set the length as 180n and vary the width untill we get required vout 4.Increase Vicm to 1V and observe Vocm,Vp
+3. set the length as 180n and vary the width untill we get required vout<br/>
+4.Increase Vicm to 1V and observe Vocm,Vp<br/>
-5.Calculate input swign and output swign
+5.Calculate input swign and output swign<br/>
-6.Gain Equation using smallsignal modle
+6.Gain Equation using smallsignal modle<br/>

-Step 2 : Transient Analysis:
+Step 2 : Transient Analysis:<br/>
-1. Apply Vinp-pmax and verify the output, calculate gain if the output is linear
+1.Apply Vinp-pmax and verify the output, calculate gain if the output is linear<br/>
-2. In transient analysis there should be 180 degree phase shift
+2.In transient analysis there should be 180 degree phase shift <br/>

-Step 3 : AC Analysis:
+Step 3 : AC Analysis:<br/>
-1. Find the 3-db BW
+1.Find the 3-db BW<br/>

 In case 1 resister RSS and do the step by step procedure In case 2 Replace the resistor in the circuit by Current source do the same procedure